What's Open on Christmas Day in New Jersey: Fun Things To Do

 Enjoy a holiday feast away from home

 There are a number of restaurants open for the holiday, and Mommy Poppins has the scoop on where you can find them!

 Join history buffs at this Bucks County Christmas Day Tradition.
 Photo courtesy of Washington Crossing Historic Park

-Flaunt your flannel footie pajamas and let the kids pick their respective spots on the couch as you snuggle up to screen all the best Christmas movies from The Polar Express to The Santa Clause.
-Toggle between ABC and Freeform all day, because there’s no shortage of festive flicks to feast your eyes on!
-All you’ll need to sweeten the scene is some Christmas cookies and steaming hot cups of cocoa topped with whipped cream and tasty, tinsel-like trimmings.
+Flaunt your flannel footie pajamas and let the kids pick their respective spots on the couch as you snuggle up to screen all the best Christmas movies from Noelle (Disney+’s 2019 holiday comedy) to The Polar Express.
+Toggle between ABC, Freeform, and Disney+ all day, because there’s no shortage of festive flicks to feast your eyes on!